operator-framework/operator-sdk/website/content/en/docs/building-operators/ansible/reference/finalizers.md

 behavior is usually sufficient for applications that exist only in Kubernetes, but sometimes it is necessary to perform more complex operations (for example, when your action performed against a third party API needs to be undone).
-These more complex cases can still be handled by Ansible Operator, through the use of a finalizer.
+These more complex cases can still be handled by Ansible Operator, through the use of a [finalizer][doc-crd-finalizers].

 Finalizers allow controllers (such as an Ansible Operator) to implement asynchronous pre-delete hooks.
 This allows custom logic to run after a resource has been marked for deletion, but